Carpet Water Damage: Facts and Tips

 If your carpet flooring has been exposed to water for more than 72 hours, consider replacing carpets.
 This is to prevent future health and safety issues.

 Carpet Water Damage: Know the Signs

 What will signal water damage to your carpets?
-You can notice water damage signs in your carpet easily.
+You can notice water damage signs on your carpet easily.
 Sometimes, without any explanation, the floor furnishing will be wet.

-- Carpets soaked in water are at high risk of excessive mold growth.
-In addition, aside from visible spots, a strong musty smell can also be a sign that mold has invaded your carpet.
+- Carpets that have been soaked in water are at high risk of developing excessive mold growth.
+Mold and mildew thrive in damp and dark environments, making water-damaged carpets an ideal breeding ground.
+Alongside visible spots or discoloration on the carpet surface, a strong musty odor is another telltale sign that mold has invaded your carpet.